joeatodd/HiDEM/README.md

 mass3.dat is the input configuration, in format:

-x, y, surface, base, bed. friction (Newton seconds per metre)
+x, y, surface, base, bed, friction, geom_mask (optional)

+Friction has units of Newton seconds per metre

 x and y must start at zero, must have a (0,0) corner.